rulewis/journey-optimizer.en/help/using/building-journeys/read-segment.md

 ## Audience targeting in segment-based journeys

-Segment-based journeys always start with a **Read segment** activity to retrieve individuals belonging to an Adobe Experience Platform segment.
+Segment-based journeys always start with a **Read Segment** activity to retrieve individuals belonging to an Adobe Experience Platform segment.

 The audience belonging to the segment is retrieved once or on a regular basis.